colinrford/TerminalRainbows/README.md

 Also, Contribute!
 I love more and better rainbow magic <br />

 > Written by [Ed Flanagan](http://www.linkedin.com/in/edflanagan0)<br />
-> Not Spel Checked by Ed Flanagan
+> Not Spell Checked by Ed Flanagan